alecmestroni/cypress-xray-junit-reporter/README.md

 With this custom report will be easy for you to connect your tests with your JIRA test issue, creating test execution report compatible with XRAY.

+**NOTE: Test cases without JIRA keys will be excluded from the report by default.
+To enforce mandatory JIRA keys and receive an error code when they're missing, enable the `requiredJiraKey` option, Cypress will exit with code 104 if any test lacks a JIRA key.**

 ### 1. Naming the output file

 By default if a file test-report.xml already exists it will be overwritten.